chiefonboarding/ChiefOnboarding/README.md

 Please do not create an issue if you found a potential security issue.
 Email me directly at security@chiefonboarding.com and I will get it resolved ASAP.

 ## License
-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the AGPLv3 License - see the [LICENSE.md](LICENSE.md) file for details.